datastreamapp/api-docs/docs/README.md

   - Return the next items after the skipped token, cannot be paired with `$orderby`
   - Example: `$skiptoken=Id:1234`
 - **$count**
   - Return only the count for the request.
-When the value is large enough it becomes and estimate (~0.0005% accurate)
+When the value is large enough it becomes an estimate (~0.0005% accurate)
   - Example: `$count=true`
   - Default: `false`